N02870941/mazes/docs/README.md

 This depth-first search uses a stack of unvisitd vertices.
 In the worst case, we push all `|V|` vertices before popping.
 This is the case where we visit **all** vertices in a single walk before hitting a dead end.
 The map used for backtracking in the worst case will hold references to all `|V|` vertices in the path from source to destination - also using at most `O(|V|)` space.

-**The space complexity is** `O(|V|)`.
+**The space complexity of DFS is** `O(|V|)`.

 # Solving with Breadth-first search (BFS)

 Breadth-first search is another general purpose graph traversal algorithm.
 The intuition behind BFS can be looked at as roughly the "opposite" of that of DFS.
 In DFS we try to go as deep as possible until we hit a dead end.
 With BFS, we try to go as wide as possible until we hit a dead end, or find our target.
 For acyclic graphs (trees) it is the equivalent of a level-order traversal.
-It also turns out that the only different between implementing BFS and DFS is the data structure used to process vertices.
+It also turns out that the only difference between implementing BFS and DFS is the data structure used to process vertices.
 For DFS we used a stack (FILO) structure.
 For BFS we will use a standard queue (FIFO) structure.
 The code is otherwise, roughly the same.

 Pseudo code follows: